kiwi0fruit/open-fonts/README.md

 First of all OTF and TTF versions of **every** font have different display weight on Windows on small sizes for some reason (see [this](https://github.com/adobe-fonts/source-sans-pro/issues/170) and [that](https://github.com/adobe-fonts/source-sans-pro/issues/200)) hence use TTF version as it looks closer to original design.

-Monospace fonts used for main fonts and fallbacks do support:
+Monospace fonts used for main fonts and fallbacks have the following support of the top writing systems of the internet:

 * LGC (Latin, Greek, Cyrillic): Robotization Mono, Inconsolata Sugar, Sourcing Code Pro, Noto Sans Mono, IBM Plex Mono, DejaVu Sans Mono, Cousine.
 * CJK variants (Chinese, Japanese, Korean): Source Han Sans (Not monospace but of width 1.5.
 E.g. 2 Source Han Sans == 3 Robotization Mono)